A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization

 \section{Numerical Experiments}

-A crucial aspect of leveraging APF-FNNs for topology optimization is the accurate evaluation of the total gradient for the objective functional $\mathcal{L}_{\text{topology}}$.
-A naive application of automatic differentiation (AD) to the topology network's loss function is inherently flawed.
-This is because standard AD only differentiates through the explicit computational graph, thereby capturing the direct sensitivity of the objective to the design parameters $\bm{\sigma}$.
-However, it critically overlooks the implicit sensitivity that stems from the physical coupling: the state variable $\bm{u}_{\bm{\theta}}$ is governed by a PDE that is parameterized by the phase-field $\phi_{\bm{\sigma}}$, making $\bm{u}_{\bm{\theta}}$ an implicit function of the design.
-By disregarding this coupling, standard AD computes only the explicit portion of the total gradient by

-However, a physically rigorous optimization must be guided by the total derivative.
-Applying the chain rule, this total derivative of the coupled loss function decomposes into the following two distinct components.

-A standard AD framework, which does not differentiate through the PDE solver, evaluates only the explicit term.
-It is therefore blind to the implicit term, which is crucial for accurate gradient-based optimization.
-This term, arising from the intractable derivative of the state with respect to the design $\frac{\mathrm{d}\bm{u}_{\boldsymbol{\theta}}}{\mathrm{d}\boldsymbol{\sigma}}$, is non-zero and cannot be neglected.
-To bridge this critical discrepancy and ensure the optimization is driven by physically-grounded gradients, the results from AD must be benchmarked against a trusted sensitivity analysis method.
-This verification is fundamental to achieving a meaningful and converged optimal design.

-To validate the proposed APF-FNNs, we present a series of numerical experiments spanning the four distinct physics problems described in Section \ref{sec:Loss Function Formulation}.
-The optimization follows a unified alternating scheme, detailed in Algorithm \ref{alg: tri-level to}, whose structure adapts based on the problem's physical properties.
+We assess the performance and generality of the proposed APF-FNN framework on four classes of PDE-constrained topology optimization problems introduced in Section~\ref{subsec:physics-loss}.
+The same alternating training schedule in Algorithm~\ref{alg: tri-level to} is used throughout, with only the network roles adapting to the underlying physics.